germangar/whook/README.md

 Several orders can be included in the same alert, separated by line breaks.
 For example, you can send the orders for 2 different accounts inside the same alert. (the console will be a little messy when doing this, but the logs will be clean)<br>

 It's possible to add comments inside the alert message.
-The comment must be in a new line and being with double slash '//'.
+The comment must be in a new line and begin with a double slash '//'.
 Why?
 You ask.
 Because I often forget the setting I used when I created the alert!
 Whook will simply ignore that line when parsing the alert.

 ### HOW TO INSTALL AND RUN ###